-In order to gain access into the cleanroom, users are required to take and pass a short test on our documented rules and safety protocols.
-Please read the following chemical hygiene plan for learning these protocols and completing the multiple choice test:
+In order to gain access into the cleanroom, users are required to take and pass a short test on our Policies and Procedures.

 All near-miss or any accidents should be reported to staff ASAP.
 The link above can be used to describe additional details about the event.

 You can also review the standard operating procedures (SOPs) for the concentrated chemicals available at CNM2.